 Lori Deagnon, 81, is nearly blind, but once a week, when her brush hits the paper, she paints using the most vivid colours and her imagination, with help from a high school support volunteer.

 Deagnon is one of eight residents at Bethany Airdrie participating in the Opening Minds through Art Program (OMA).
 OMA is an intergenerational art program for people with dementia, founded by Dr. Elizabeth Lokon in 2007 at Scripps Gerontology Centre at Miami University.
 OMA-trained Bethany employees run the program with volunteers from local high schools.
+The Bethany Care Foundation is grateful to the Telus Friendly Future Foundation for supporting the OMA program.

 Art therapy and creative expression are known to significantly benefit the physical and psychological well-being of people with dementia.